tiepdotme/reangdeba.xyz/_posts/2019/2019-10-8-delhidoon.markdown

 thumbnail: "/assets/images/delhidoon_thumbnail.png"
 #comments: true
 ---
 I recently went on my first ever solo trip, which included the first-ever train and overnight bus journey.
-I thought a few people would be curious about the trip, or at least I’ll get to show a few good photos that I shot. :wink:
+I thought a few people would be curious about the trip, or at least I’ll get to show a few good photos that I shot. 😉
 The original plan was to write it along the way.
 But, many things came my way, and I couldn’t find the time to write it.
 The midterm recess has just begun, and so I thought now might be the best time to write it before my memory of the trip starts to fade.
-I’ve tried to organize things chronologically, but the truth can be whatever I wish to. :stuck_out_tongue_closed_eyes:
+I’ve tried to organize things chronologically, but the truth can be whatever I wish to. 😜
 #### Why?
 I always wanted to see new places.
 I also keep a [bucket list](/bucket), and traveling is a big part of it.
 So, I thought to myself, why not start now.
 The summer term had just ended, and I had nothing to do except watching movies or wondering about stupid things and getting depressed.